This is an intriguing question regarding fantasy that has many more layers than you might think.

 Fantasy creatures like dragons and sphinxes will never exist in the real world.
 Thus, they are otherworldly.
 This begs the question, “Does the introduction of fantasy creatures automatically warrant the use of magic?”

 The answer is no. In certain fantasy contexts, it is commonplace for these fantasy creatures to be a part of the world, just like a dog or a cat is part of our world.
-Their existence just means that their world is completely separate from our own.
-No supernatural powers have to be involved to conjure these beings to life.
+Their existence means that their world is entirely separate from our own.
+No supernatural powers have to be involved in conjuring these beings to life.

 The Importance of Otherworldly Components to Fantasy